Collapse of the World Trade Center

+The hijackings, crashes, fires, and subsequent collapses initially killed 2,760 people.
+Toxic powder from the destroyed towers was dispersed throughout the city and gave rise to numerous long-term health effects that continue to plague many who were in the towers' vicinity, with at least three additional deaths reported.
+The 110-story towers are the tallest freestanding structures ever to be destroyed, and the death toll from the attack on the North Tower represents the deadliest single terrorist act in world history.

-In September 2005, the National Institute of Standards and Technology (NIST) published the results of its investigation into the collapse.
-The investigators did not find anything substandard in the design of the twin towers, noting that the severity of the attacks was beyond anything experienced in buildings in the past.
-They determined the fires to be the main cause of the collapses, finding that sagging floors pulled inward on the perimeter columns, causing them to bow and then to buckle.
-Once the upper section of the building began to move downwards, a total progressive collapse was unavoidable.
+In 2005, the National Institute of Standards and Technology (NIST) published the results of its investigation into the collapse.
+It found nothing substandard in the towers' design, noting that the severity of the attacks was beyond anything experienced by buildings in the past.
+The NIST determined the fires to be the main cause of the collapses; the plane crashes and explosions damaged much of the fire insulation in the point of impact, causing temperatures to surge to the point the towers' steel structures were severely weakened.
+As a result, sagging floors pulled inward on the perimeter columns, causing them to bow and then buckle.
+Once the upper section of the building began to move downward, a total progressive collapse was unavoidable.

 The cleanup of the World Trade Center site involved round-the-clock operations and cost hundreds of millions of dollars.
-Some surrounding structures that were not hit by the airplanes still sustained significant damage, requiring them to be torn down.
-Demolition of the surrounding damaged buildings continued even as new construction proceeded on the Twin Towers' replacement, the new One World Trade Center, which was opened in November 2014.
+Some of the surrounding structures that had not been hit by the planes still sustained significant damage, requiring them to be torn down.
+Demolition of the surrounding damaged buildings continued even as new construction proceeded on the Twin Towers' replacement, the new One World Trade Center, which opened in 2014.